 - Division: Workforce Services Division

 - 2 3 4 Category: Programs

 - Original Effective Date: 04/30/2018

 - 5 Last Revised: 07/01/2020

-- 6 Policy No.: 06-18
+- 6 Policy No.: 08-18

-Trade Adjustment Assistance (TAA) 2002 Amendment Policy 7
+Trade Adjustment Assistance (TAA) 2009 Amendment Policy 7

 Background: The purpose of Trade Act legislation is to assist workers, impacted by foreign competition, to 8 9 return to suitable work as quickly as possible.
 The Trade Adjustment Assistance (TAA) Program offers a variety 10 of benefits and services to support workers in their search for reemployment.
 Workers may be eligible for training, a job search allowance, a relocation allowance, and other reemployment services.
-Workers may be 11 12 eligible for other benefits; for example, the Trade Readjustment Allowance (TRA) or under the 2002
+Workers may be 11 12 eligible for other benefits; for example, the Trade Readjustment Allowance (TRA) or Reemployment Trade 13 Adjustment Assistance (RTAA).